ViktorijaSiktorija/ReactJS-Hangman-Game/README.md

 Guess the correct word in under 8 guesses

-Made with Ract and by following a UI/UX design from Figma
+Made with React, and by following a UI/UX design from Figma

 Gameplay
 ![Description](sc1.png)